 Real love involves building a connection over time.
 Real love isn’t about making grand gestures to make someone love you; it’s about showing up consistently and treating your partner with care and respect.

-Real love is unconditional and doesn’t come with strings attached.
-Love is given without expecting anything in return, without manipulating emotions or trying to control the other person.
+Furthermore, real love is unconditional and doesn’t come with strings attached.
+It is given without expecting anything in return, without manipulating emotions or trying to control the other person.

 Real love respects each partner’s autonomy and takes time and effort – it cannot be rushed or forced.
-It also requires respect and trust as its foundation – something love bombing can’t provide.
+Moreover, it requires respect and trust as its foundation – something love bombing can’t provide.

 People who lovebomb seek to manipulate and control their relationship and often use these tactics to get something from their partner.
 Once they get what they want or their tactics become less effective, they will withdraw, end the relationship, or disappear.